GoogleCloudPlatform/google-cloud-powershell/cmdlet-style-guide.md

 # PowerShell cmdlet Style Guide #

-This guide outlines the best practices when writing PowerShell cmdlets.
+This guide outlines the our practices when writing PowerShell cmdlets.
 It is a work in-progress, and if you have suggestions or altering opinions please feel free to submit an issue for discussion.